dodona-edu/dodona-edu.github.io/en/tested-judge/README.md

 ## Adding a programming language

 Adding a programming language to TESTed is relatively easy.
 If you want to add one, we recommend that you contact us first.
-We do have a comprehensive guide on [\[nl\] adding a new programming language](../../guides/developers/tested-configure-new-programming-language), if you want to have an idea of what it takes to add a programming language to TESTed.
+We do have a comprehensive guide on [\[nl\] adding a new programming language](configure-new-programming-language), if you want to have an idea of what it takes to add a programming language to TESTed.